jackykwe/nihongo/typst/G3-essential-grammar.typ

     \item \<nothing\>: common.
 In normal Japanese conversations, the topic/subject is commonly implied to be the listener.
 It's completely normal not to use anything at all, since you're directly addressing the listener!
     \item *そちら*: you, polite
     \item 君: casual, assuming/very close, used by males to address females, potentially rude
-    \item あなた: \textred{rude if spoken}, use only in contexts where you must refer to the audience (e.g. on a physical questionnaire)
+    \item あなた: #textred[rude if spoken], use only in contexts where you must refer to the audience (e.g. on a physical questionnaire)
-    \item \textred{THOU SHALT NOT CROSS THIS LINE}
+    \item #textred[THOU SHALT NOT CROSS THIS LINE]
     \item あんた: rude, assuming/familiar, expresses annoyance
     \item お前/おめえ: rude, rough and coarse, used by males
     \item てめえ: very rude, sounds like you want to beat someone up (used exclusively in movies and comics)